Back to top

 • Balance technical work with people management

-• Involve in hiring decisions and team growth
+• Involved in hiring decisions and team growth

 • Oversee multiple projects or products